Our story

 Marketing Lead

 MSc Digital Marketing.
-Leads communication and outreach with clarity and dignity.
+Leads community and content strategy with clarity and dignity.

 Boudica Atheldene